mil/foo-wm/README.md

 As a results of *only* doing these two things, `foo-wm` most likely works a bit differently than other window managers you may be acquainted with.
 Mainly, strangest of all to the newcomer, `foo-wm` **does not provide**: workspaces or keybindings.
 The former can be emulated through foo-wm's tree and the latter can be provided through any X keybinding program (such as `xbindkeys`).

-`foo-wm` should be considered unusable alpha software.
+> A foreword: `foo-wm` should be considered unusable alpha software.
 I use `foo-wm` on a daily basis, although that doesn't mean you should (unless you are interested in contributing). `foo-wm` doesn't have full support for many basic window managment functions (ICCCM/EWMH).
 Although, ICCCM/EWMH support is a top priority currently.

+### The Makefile will generate:
+`foo-wm`: The window manager itself which can be thrown in `.xinitrc`.
+It is reccomeneded that you start `foo-wm` with a keybindings manager, such as `.xbindkeys`, as it will be very diffucult to interact with `foo-wm`'s socket otherwise.
+The location and name of the socket, is to be specified in `src/config.h`.
+If no `SOCKET_NAME`, is specified then a name will be automatically generated based on the PID of the socket in the form of `/tmp/foo-wm-pid.socket`.

+`foo-wm-c`: This is a simple and dumb command line client for interacting with `foo-wm`. `foo-wm-c` takes the syntax of `foo-wm-c '/tmp/your-foo-socket.socket' 'ipc command'`.
+Any language that provides a UNIX socket interface can be used to communicate with `foo-wm`, `foo-wm-c` is just a simple C client for doing so.
+Additionally a ruby client for interacting with `foo-wm`'s socket can be found at `scrips/client.rb`

 The Tree
 --------